amekhalifa/amekhalifa.github.io/_pages/about.md

 ---
 <!--- Researcher-Lecturer of Automation and Robotics -->

-I am currently a Lead R&D Control Engineer at [Cailabs](https://www.cailabs.com/).
+I currently serve as a Principal Investigator and Control Systems Engineer at [Cailabs](https://www.cailabs.com/), where I lead the development and implementation of advanced control systems for optical applications, with a strong emphasis on enhancing performance and reliability.
+My responsibilities include driving research initiatives in control theory, optimization, and machine learning, and designing innovative solutions tailored to the unique challenges of optical technologies.

 # Short Bio